 · Do you feel comfortable with that doctor?

+Am I a good candidate for plastic surgery?
 The best candidate for plastic surgery is an individual in good general health who has reasonable expectations about his or her appearance.
 During your initial consultation, it is extremely important to be honest while discussing your goals and concerns so the surgeon can make an informed, realistic assessment about your candidacy for plastic surgery.

+Is plastic surgery safe?
 All surgical procedures involve risk.
 Selecting a qualified surgeon is the best way to reduce your chance of experiencing a complication.
 It is also important to follow all of your doctor’s pre- and post- operative instructions carefully to be sure that you are prepared for surgery and that your body is appropriately cared for after your procedure.

+How much pain, recovery time, and scarring should I expect?
 Every individual is different, and individual responses to plastic surgery may vary.
 Your doctor can advise you of how much pain to expect and provide you with medication to minimize discomfort.
 Your doctor can also inform you about reasonable expectations for recovery time and scarring concerns for your procedure type during your consultation.

+Are there any products or behaviors I should limit to prepare for surgery?
 To prepare for surgery, please observe the following guidelines on both the day before and day of your surgery:

 · It is important that you do not eat or drink anything after midnight on the day prior to surgery.